GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Additional Activities

-I also have created a super fun and engaging Proverbs and Adages Pixel Art Coloring Activity that is great for reviewing proverbs and adages.
+I have also created a super fun and engaging Proverbs and Adages Pixel Art Coloring Activity that is great for reviewing proverbs and adages.
 There are three options for completing this activity in each file (a digital pixel art version, a printable color-by-number version, and a “quick answer sheet” that doesn’t require coloring).
 Students can fill out the answer sheet for a grade and complete the coloring sheet as an early finisher, soft start, or brain break during the day.
 Check them out here!

 what-are-adages

-If you do not want to miss any of the upcoming lessons, join my email list to be notified of all the interactive lessons coming up!
-By joining the email list, you will also receive FREE Figurative Language Posters for blog exclusive subscribers!
+If you do not want to miss any upcoming lessons, join my email list to be notified of all interactive lessons!
+By joining the email list, you will also receive FREE Figurative Language Bell Ringers for blog exclusive subscribers!

 I am Kirsten Tulsian, an elementary educator with 18 years of experience as a teacher and counselor.
 My passion lies in empowering students to discover their inherent brilliance through the use of engaging, rigorous, and meaningful activities.
 I look forward to connecting with you!